 This was done due to state budget cuts.
 But, people can still view them, albeit under certain circumstances.
 Police officers have to give valid reasons for releasing mugshots such as seeking assistance in hunting down an escapee.3

 That said, there are resources residents can utilize to locate mugshots.
-The New York State Department of Corrections and Community Supervision (DOCCS) has a Most Wanted page listing absconder photos and their conviction information.
+The New York State Department of Corrections & Community Supervision (DOCCS) has a Most Wanted page listing absconder photos and their conviction information.

 The FBI has a New York Wanted section featuring photos and details about suspects, missing people, and offenders.